 - Preparing and implementing a detailed schedule for the accreditation of engineering undergraduate and graduate degree programs and making decisions regarding their accreditation on behalf of MÜDEK.
 These programs are limited to those located in Turkey and the Turkish Republic of Northern Cyprus and recognized by the Council of Higher Education of Turkey.

-- Nominating program evaluators.
+- Nominating program evaluators and student evaluators.

 - Proposing to the Executive Board amendments to the standing accreditation processes and evaluation criteria as needed.

 - MAK consists of a total of eight (8) members: four (4) academics from universities, one (1) representative of the Union of the Chambers of Turkish Engineers and Architects (TMMOB), one (1) representative of the Turkish Quality Association (KalDer), and two (2) industry representatives.